iconix/iconix.github.io/_posts/2018-06-29-energy-and-vae.md

 `seq2seq`: a type of network where both the input and output of the network are variable-length sequences.
 It consists of one RNN that _encodes_ the input sequence, then hands its encoding to another RNN which _decodes_ the encoding into a target sequence.
 - The intermediate "encoding" is known as the `hidden code`, and it represents a compressed representation of what knowledge was needed for the `encoder-decoder` network to translate from input to target.

 `autoencoder`: a technique that uses identical data as both the input and target data for the `encoder-decoder` network.
-The cool thing here is that the `hidden code` will be a _latent_ (hidden) representation of the singular data provided (rather than a latent representation of some translation).
+The cool thing here is that, in the network's attempt to copy the input to the target, the `hidden code` will become a _latent_ (hidden) representation of the singular data provided (rather than a latent representation of some translation).

 `variational`: a modification to the `autoencoder` that allows the `hidden code` to represent an entire distribution (rather than a fixed vector).
 This is cool because whenever you need a vector to feed through the `decoder` network, you can simply sample one (usually called `z`) from the `hidden code` distribution (`encoder` not required for generation!).

-Put this all together and you have a network that can first learn to represent your text in a compressed form, and then use that representation to generate new samples!
+Put this all together and you have a network that can first learn a rich latent representation of your text, and then use that representation to generate new samples!
 This satisfies my _more novelty_ goal because I can randomly sample `z` from the latent space of the `hidden code`.
-This satisfies my _more topical_ goal because this `hidden code` must represent more global properties of the text, and so using it to generate text should incorporate more abstract knowledge than the LSTM-LM could when predicting word-by-word.
+This satisfies my _more topical_ goal because this `hidden code` must represent global properties of the text, and so using it to generate text should incorporate more abstract knowledge than the LSTM-LM can while predicting locally, word-by-word.

 ![seq2seq vae language model](/img/posts/seq2seq_vae_text.png)
-_Image courtesy of Bowman, S. R., Vilnis, L., Vinyals, O., Dai, A.M., Jozefowicz, R., Bengio, S (2016). ["Generating Sentences from a Continuous Space"](https://arxiv.org/abs/1511.06349)._
+_An LSTM-based seq2seq VAE.
+Image courtesy of Bowman, S. R., Vilnis, L., Vinyals, O., Dai, A.M., Jozefowicz, R., Bengio, S (2016). ["Generating Sentences from a Continuous Space"](https://arxiv.org/abs/1511.06349)._

+The autoencoder is such an elegant idea!
 I had several really excellent resources to guide my learning this week.

 **seq2seq**:
-1. Sutskever, I., Vinyals, O., and Le, Q. V. (2014). [_Sequence to sequence learning with neural networks_](https://arxiv.org/abs/1409.3215).
+1. Sutskever, I., Vinyals, O., and Le, Q. V. (2014). [_Sequence to sequence learning with neural networks_](https://arxiv.org/abs/1409.3215)[^not-a-paper].
-- Me from 4 weeks ago would have rolled my eyes and sighed at this suggestion - but I swear this paper is readable!
-All you need is a solid understanding of RNNs/LSTMs because they are the building blocks.
-2. A Practical PyTorch tutorial: [Translation with a Sequence to Sequence Network and Attention](https://github.com/spro/practical-pytorch/blob/master/seq2seq-translation/seq2seq-translation-batched.ipynb)
-- For if you reallyyy don't want to start with the paper (I do understand) :slightly_smiling_face: Even if you don't care to implement anything in PyTorch, the words surrounding the code are good at explaining the concepts.
+2. A Practical PyTorch tutorial: ["Translation with a Sequence to Sequence Network and Attention"](https://github.com/spro/practical-pytorch/blob/master/seq2seq-translation/seq2seq-translation-batched.ipynb).
+Even if you don't care to implement anything in PyTorch, the words surrounding the code are good at explaining the concepts.

 **VAEs**:
 1. I highly recommend this YouTube video as an ["Introduction to Variational Autoencoders"](https://youtu.be/9zKuYvjFFS8)!